-Fellows are required to maintain a log of their surgical experience via the Evalue online system.
+Fellows are required to maintain a log of their surgical experience via the ASRS online system.
 Cases are divided into Class I and Class III cases.
 Class I cases are procedures done primarily (50% of more of the case) by the fellow with direct supervision by faculty present in the operating room.
 Class III cases are procedures done primarily by a faculty member with the fellow as first surgical assistant.
 Surgery logs must be updated each week.
-The class and year of training must be entered for each case.
-Surgical logs will be reviewed and discussed with each resident as part of their twice yearly review with the program director.
+Surgical logs will be reviewed and discussed with each fellow as part of their twice-yearly review with the program director.

 The fellow may perform cases on call without supervision as long as they are considered in the purview of the general ophthalmologist.
 In this situation, the fellow must not enter the case into the surgical log.
-This is considered internal moonlighting and it cannot be counted as part of ACGME training.
+This is considered internal moonlighting and it cannot be counted as part of fellowship training.